propelorm/Propel/cookbook/symfony2/working-with-symfony2.markdown

     git submodule add https://github.com/propelorm/Propel.git vendor/propel

-###via Symfony2 vendor management
+### via Symfony2 vendor management

-As an alternative, you can also manage your vendors via the Sf2 bin/vendor command.
+As an alternative, you can also manage your vendors via Symfony2's own bin/vendor command.
 Add the following lines to your deps file (located in the root of the Symfony project:

     [PropelBundle]
         git=https://github.com/propelorm/PropelBundle.git
         target=/bundles/Propel/PropelBundle